phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Results

 \subsection{Scalability}

-The simulation algorithm exhibits effective weak and strong scaling \cite{amdahl2007validity,gustafson1988reevaluating}.
-Fig.~\ref{fig:prot-per-sec-cpu} demonstrates weak scaling of the implementation.
-The simulation speed, measured as the average number of Pauli rotations per second per CPU core (or per a GPU device in the case of the GPU-based computation) decreases proportionally to the size of the distributed quantum state, which scales like $2^{n}$, where $n$ is the number of qubits.
-The figure indicates that the state distribution technique is efficient up to the largest simulated system size.
-As the simulation speed varies greatly between simulation runs due to factors such as (i)~Hamiltonian structure, (ii)~the choice of the quantum algorithm: explicit Trotterization vs. randomized, and of the simulation parameters, (iii)~cluster interconnect speed and node occupancy, in the figure we use as the measure of the computation speed only the fastest case.
-On the other hand, Fig.~\ref{fig:sim-time-by-n_cpus} illustrates strong scaling: for a fixed size of the computational task, determined by the size of the distributed quantum state \emph{and} the total number of Pauli rotations, increasing the number of CPU cores or GPU devices results in a nearly linear speedup on the log-log scale.
-In other words, using twice as many CPU cores or GPU devices decreased the simulation time by a factor of two, indicating that computational resources are allocated and utilized efficiently.
-The strong scalability of our simulation technique makes it an adequate approach for a large-scale simulation.
-As the computational power of supercomputer facilities increases over time, our simulation algorithm will be able to handle even larger system sizes and more complex simulations with improved efficiency.
+The algorithm exhibits effective weak and strong scaling \cite{amdahl2007validity,gustafson1988reevaluating}.
+Fig.~\ref{fig:weak-scaling} demonstrates weak scaling of the implementation.
+The simulation speed, measured as the average number of Pauli rotations per second per \emph{compute unit} (one CPU core for the CPU cluster and one GPU device for the GPU cluster), decreases proportionally to the size of the distributed quantum state, which scales like $2^{n}$, where $n$ is the number of qubits.
+For each SLURM job, the per-compute-unit throughput is taken as the total number of Pauli rotations executed divided by the total wall-time and by the number of compute units allocated to the job.
+The state-distribution technique scales up to 38 qubits with the slopes shown in Fig.~\ref{fig:weak-scaling}.
+Simulation speed varies between runs due to (i)~Hamiltonian structure, (ii)~the choice of simulation parameters, and (iii)~cluster interconnect speed and node occupancy.

+Strong scaling is reported in Fig.~S1 of the Supplementary Material: for a fixed size of the computational task, determined by the size of the distributed quantum state \emph{and} the total number of Pauli rotations, increasing the number of CPU cores or GPU devices results in a nearly linear speed-up on the log-log scale, indicating that computational resources are allocated and utilised efficiently.